AI policy development for a voluntary regulatory landscape.

 Closing the awareness-to-action gap

 The challenge in New Zealand is not writing policies.
 It is writing policies that people follow when there is no mandatory AI compliance framework to fall back on.
-We centre every engagement on making governance the path of least resistance, translating Privacy Act 2020 obligations, Treaty of Waitangi responsibilities, and sector-specific expectations into practical controls that integrate with how your organisation actually works.
+We make governance the path of least resistance.

 We audit your existing AI footprint, including shadow AI, and map applicable compliance obligations under the Privacy Act 2020, sector-specific regulators (FMA, RBNZ), the Fair Trading Act 1986, Companies Act 1993 director duties, and any Treaty of Waitangi requirements.
 We then assess your current policy posture against the OECD AI Principles and identify gaps.